 Regulation F is the CFPB’s well-researched way of interpreting the Fair Debt Collection Practices Act to meet the objective of assuring in debt collection we are attempting to collect the right amount from the right consumer, per that consumer’s communication preferences.

-The section of the rule regarding the validation notice covers many topics.
+The section of the rule regarding the debt validation notice covers many topics.
 A few of note are:

 - Outlines validation notice requirements